sunduchkov/aloop/README.md

 Before run audio program usually [ALSA Mixer Setup](https://github.com/sunduchkov/aloop/wiki/ALSA-Mixer) is required.

 >alsamixer # this is standard tool from alsa-util package

-If your board does not have own audio and you connect audio through USB you probably need to run mixer with a card number parameter.

->alsamixer -c 1

 It is recommended to add user to audio group otherwise root privileges (or sudo command) will be required.